 Ms. Pier is the recipient of numerous prestigious awards including a 2003 Grand Finals Winner of the Metropolitan Opera National Council Auditions, George London Award, Sullivan Award, two Charles A. Lynam awards, and two Palm Beach Opera Competition Awards.
 Originally from Flagstaff, AZ, Ms. Pier received a BM and MM in voice at Indiana University where she studied with Virginia Zeani.

 While Ms. Pier maintains an active performance schedule, her true passion is sharing her knowledge, expertise, and enthusiasm with young musicians.
 Her former students are enjoying successful careers as music educators, church musicians, and music therapists as well as performing at major opera houses, concert halls, on Broadway and Broadway tours, and performing at Disney Parks and Cruises.
-In addition to her position at UNCC, she also teaches at Queens University.
+In addition to her position at UNC Charlotte, she also teaches at Queens University.